Shane Hadden, Chair

 The Land Preservation Committee was established in 2005 and the first meeting was held February 2006.
 The committee manages the Land Preservation Program and provides recommendations to the Board of Supervisors on the purchase of land easements.
 This is a five-member committee of volunteers.

 The Land Preservation Committee meets six times per year on the odd number months.
-The first meeting in January is conducted at 8:00 am, followed by a Farmer’s Breakfast which includes presentations on agricultural topics.
-The remaining five meetings are conducted on the third Tuesday of odd numbered months at 7:00 pm.* Click here for the complete 2017 meeting schedule.
+The first meeting in January is conducted at 8:00 am, followed by a Farmer’s Breakfast at 9:00 am which includes presentations on agricultural topics.
+The remaining five meetings are conducted on the third Tuesday of odd numbered months at 7:00 pm.* Click here to see the complete 2020 meeting schedule.

 In the news!